-An increase in eCommerce businesses worldwide means an increase in customer service jobs.
+An increase in eCommerce businesses worldwide means an increased need for customer service support.
 There are two main types of customer service: voice and non-voice.
-Voice involves taking frequent calls from customers and solving their problems.
-On the other hand, non-voice involves answering emails, DMs, and feedback from the business’ website.
+Voice involves taking calls from worried customers and solving a more specific situation.
+On the other hand, non-voice involves answering emails, DMs, and feedback from the business’ website with more routine FAQs.

 If you are looking for a side hustle in addition to your day job, customer service is good for entry-level positions with a potential growth opportunity.

 With limited face-to-face classes and homeschooling, we see an exponential growth of investments in tutoring, virtual classroom, and edutech.
 In fact, between 2019 and 2020, hiring for education professionals increased by more than 20%.

 It may help you land a job as an etutor and educational professional if you have these experiences: